sourcegraph/about/blogposts/2020/software-engineer-career-paths.md

   <img src="https://sourcegraphstatic.com/blog/career/Theo.jpg" width="70%" alt="Theo illustration">
 </div>

-## Theo, Engineer (Technical Depth)
+## Theo, Engineer (technical depth)

 Theo loved taking things apart and understanding how they worked.
 His superpower was an ability to understand the inner workings of complex systems, especially software/hardware systems.

-In addition to a standard CS curriculum, Theo studied real-world software construction and maintenance, and had a special talent for taking a “performance optimized” system and making it significantly faster.
+In addition to a standard computer science curriculum, Theo studied real-world software construction and maintenance, and had a special talent for taking a “performance optimized” system and making it significantly faster.
 In any complex system, in the many layers of abstraction, from hardware to firmware to drivers to operating systems to libraries to applications, there’s always something somewhere that is going much slower than it should.
 He would find what others missed.

 As Theo’s reputation grew, he was given larger and more interesting opportunities.
 Eventually, he was tasked with building a system that would power the future of the company.
 It would need to ingest millions of complex, multi-dimensional data points per second.
 It would need to allow queries over all of the data, and a query must return in milliseconds.
 Going forward, it would need to scale not at the rate of their customers, but of their customers’ customers.